Meiji-Y/Tic-Tac-Toe-Game/README.md

  1 | 2 | 3

 The playing field is integrated into the number field on the keyboards.
 You can also see this situation in-game.
+When the First Player hits one of the numbers, it prints 'X' where that number is.
+When the second player presses one of the numbers, it writes 'O'.
+The game continues in this way.
+When the game board is full, the program writes the winner or the draw.

 ## Contributors